FAQ for Faculty & Staff

 Please Note: Students are permitted to opt out of the disclosure of directory information, and, every year, a few students make that choice.
 For this reason, before you disclose directory information, you must consult the registrar of the student’s school to see whether the student has chosen non-disclosure status.

-Yale policy does not allow you to discuss a student’s academic performance with the student’s parents, and you should refer any parental requests for information to the dean of the student’s residential college or the registrar of the student’s school.
-Yale College’s policy on parental notification can be found here.
+Yale policy on parental notification does not allow you to discuss a student’s academic performance with the student’s parents, and you should refer any parental requests for information to the dean of the student’s residential college or the registrar of the student’s school.

 If the letter will include your personal observations only, then you do not need to obtain the student’s written consent.
 If you intend to refer to the student’s grades or other education records, then the student will need to provide written consent.